 - use our phone logs and website data to ensure that the job originated through a contact with the Tradesperson via Checkatrade;

-- contact you directly to request your Required Evidence; and
+- may contact you directly to request further information if required ; and

 - use your Tradesperson review and Required Evidence to investigate your claim potentially using a surveyor where we feel necessary to visit your property and review the workmanship of the Tradesperson.

-The Checkatrade Guarantee represents a form of complaint under the Checkatrade complaints procedure. https://www.checkatrade.com/resolving-issues.
+The Checkatrade guarantee represents a form of complaint under the Checkatrade complaints procedure. https://www.checkatrade.com/resolving-issues.

 Please note it is not possible to make a claim anonymously, we need to be able to talk to the Tradesperson about your Claim.